emitanaka/AASC2020/content/registration.md

 <br>

+An additional bus service, potentially at a different departure time, will be offered if one bus turns out to be insufficient on a particular day.
+If you request bus travel, you will be informed of alternative bus times that become available and given the option to swap to them.

 <h3>Return to Melbourne Airport </h3>

-Conference attendees will be offered a drop off service to Melbourne Airport, departing RACV Inverloch 1:30 pm and estimated to arrive at Melbourne Airport at 5:15 pm on Friday, 02/12/2022.
+Conference attendees will be offered a bus drop-off service to Melbourne Airport, departing RACV Inverloch at 1:30 pm and estimated to arrive at Melbourne Airport at 5:15 pm on Friday, 02/12/2022.
+An express bus to Melbourne Airport will be available if more than one bus is required.

 </div>